Logo

 • Avascular necrosis: Vascular compromise to the femoral head (sometimes involving acetabular vasculature) leads to collapse and secondary joint pathology.

 Did you know?
-The smallest joint in the body is the stapes in the ear.
+The smallest bone in the human body is the stapes (in the ear), measuring just 0.1 inches.